 However sometimes Brightwell Clinic may be required by law to disclose information about you, including medical information, to comply with Legal requirements.

-In addition Brightwell Clinic may communicate with you by any of those means to inform you of any matter which the practitioners may feel will be of interest to you.
-If you do not wish to receive this type of communication please write, fax or email us to ask not be contacted about such matters.
+In addition Brightwell Clinic may communicate with you for marketing purposes or to inform you of any matter which the practitioners feel will be of interest to you.
+We will ask your for your consent for such communication

 Before any patient can be examined or treated he or she must give informed consent to such examination or treatment.
 At Brightwell Clinic you will be asked on the Clinic Registration From to indicate whether or not you consent to examination and treatment and to disclosure of medical information to your GP.